meredithhayes/PortfolioProject2019/README.md

 # PortfolioProject2019
 CS201: Portfolio Project of Connect Four

-This project is my version of Connect Four in C prgogramming language.
+This project is my version of Connect Four in C programming language.
 The game is played with arbitrary board size based on user preference; however, anything above an estimate of 80 dimension will start to distort screen.
 The standard size board is 7 x 6, but the user may enter any number for the dimensions.